grange85/ahfow-database/_britta-phillips-releases/britta-phillips-luck-or-magic.md

         author:

 ---
-Produced by Eric Broucek & Britta Phillips
+Produced by Eric Broucek and Britta Phillips
 Mixed by Eric Broucek
-Additional recording by Scott Hardkiss & Michael Judeh at Room Zero, Brooklyn, NY (tracks 5, 8); by Roger Brogan & Prathik Nadungadi, assisted by Omar Yakar Jr (track 3)
+Additional recording by Scott Hardkiss and Michael Judeh at Room Zero, Brooklyn, NY (tracks 5, 8); by Roger Brogan and Prathik Nadungadi, assisted by Omar Yakar Jr (track 3)
 Mastered by Emily Lazar at The Lodge, assisted by Chris Allgood
 Britta Phillips: vocals, bass, keys, guitar (tracks 3, 5, 7, 10)
 Dean Wareham: guitar (tracks 1, 3, 4, 6, 8, 9)
 Jeff Brodsky: drums
 Artwork by Angela Bolliger/Lafont London
 Photos by Luz Gallardo
-Makeup & hair by Stephanie Nicole Smith
+Makeup and hair by Stephanie Nicole Smith
 Special thanks to Laurie Hamilton, Judith Kyvik, Chris Hollow, Jonathan Bree, Derek Meade, Brian McCarter, The Taylors
-Dedicated to Scott Hardkiss & Peter Phillips
+Dedicated to Scott Hardkiss and Peter Phillips